pachyderm/docs-content/latest/set-up/pachctl-autocomplete.md

 directory: true
 ---

-{{% productName %}} autocompletion allows you to automatically finish partially typed commands by pressing `TAB`.
-Autocompletion needs to be installed separately when `pachctl` is already available on your client machine.
+{{% productName %}} auto-completion allows you to automatically finish partially typed commands by pressing `TAB`.

-{{% productName %}} autocompletion is supported for `bash` and `zsh` shells.
+## Before You Start

-You must have either of them preinstalled before installing {{% productName %}} autocompletion.
+- You must already have PachCTL installed

-{{% notice tip %}}
-Type `pachctl completion --help` to display help information about the command.
-{{% /notice %}}
+## How to Install Auto-Completion

 {{< stack type="wizard" >}}
  {{% wizardRow id="Command Shell" %}}